ninabarzh/ipa/content/en/docs/guides/device.md

 5. Take screenshots of app permissions and device settings.
 Especially if you suspect spyware.
 Even if you’re not ready to act now, this could be helpful later.

 6. Store evidence copies securely.
 Make two copies: one for immediate use, one locked away.
-If needed, ask a trusted person to hold onto a copy—or use secure cloud storage with two-factor authentication.
+If needed, ask a trusted person to hold onto a copy, or use secure cloud storage with two-factor authentication.